Central Oxfordshire Travel Plan

 Funding for proposals in the Central Oxfordshire Area Travel Plan (COTP) can come from a range of sources including the Department for Transport and other national and local bidding opportunities; council resources including parking income; Community Infrastructure Levy and s106 developer funding contributions and more.
 It’s important to note that much of this funding is ring-fenced for specific transport uses only.

-As part of the draft COTP, we are proposing a Workplace Parking Levy to cover businesses with more than 10 staff parking spaces inside the Oxford ring road.
+The COTP, proposes a Workplace Parking Levy to cover businesses with 11 or more staff parking spaces in Oxford City Council’s administrative area, within the Oxford ring road.

 As well as the potential to reduce car trips, by law, the funds generated by a Workplace Parling Levy must be used to improve transport in and around the city.